Quick answer

-Official Agency Missouri Department of Revenue / State Highway Patrol Water Patrol Division
+Official source: Missouri Department of Revenue / State Highway Patrol Water Patrol Division · Last checked in site data: March 13, 2026 · All official state agencies

 Vessel Types & Exemptions

-In Missouri, all motorized boats and sailboats longer than 12 feet on missouri waters.
+In Missouri, registration is required for: All motorized boats and sailboats longer than 12 feet on Missouri waters.
 There are 2 categories of exempt vessels.

 Registration is required for: All motorized boats and sailboats longer than 12 feet on Missouri waters